unyt-org/datex-specification/020_terms.md

 ## scope
 The set of variables that exist during the exeuction of a message.
 A scope exists until the message is completely executed.

-## static scope
-A scope which is always available in a Runtime and can be accessed from any message scope.

-## supranet